D2KLab/sparql-transformer/README.md

     $<SPARQL PREDICATE>[$required][$sample]

-The subject of the predicate is always `?id`.
+The subject of the predicate is always `?id`, while the object is automatically assigned.
 Some modifiers can be present after, separated by the `$` sign:
 - `$required`:  when omitted, the clause is wrapped by `OPTIONAL { ... }`.
 - `$sample`: extract a single value for that property by adding a `SAMPLE(?v)` in the SELECT